klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

 - The application should prevent invalid inputs and provide immediate feedback.
 - Valid guesses should be accepted and displayed with appropriate color coding.
 - Error messages should help guide the user towards valid inputs.

-If everything works as expected, congratulations!
-You've successfully enhanced your Wordle clone with word validation and improved user feedback.

 ---